beakerbrowser/webdb/README.md

  - `updates` Object.
 The new values to set on the record.
  - Returns Promise&lt;Number&gt;.
 The number of updated records.

+Updates all matching record with the given values.

 ### update(fn)